lilykriopelle/intermediate-react-react-router/lesson/outline/learning-standards.md

 ### Learning Standard Text

-The `<Link>` component from React Router is used to create navigation links in your application.
+The `<Link to=''>` component from React Router is used to create navigation links in your application.
+Clicking on a link created in this way will change the browser's current location to the URL specified by the `to` prop.

 Rendering a `<Link>` in your application will render an anchor (`<a>`) in your HTML document, though the anchor's default behavior of triggering a page reload will be disabled.

 ### Tags